crabron/BI_project_2020/README.md

 ## Results

-As a result of binning, 10 genomes were obtained from the metagenome.
+- As a result of binning, 10 genomes were obtained from the metagenome.
-Metagenomes found matches with catalase families responsible for cellulose/hemicellulose decomposition.
+- In the metagenomes found matches with catalase families responsible for cellulose/hemicellulose decomposition.
-The collected metagenomes and the most represented groups in which the necessary catalases were found do not coincide.
+- The collected metagenomes and the most represented groups in which the necessary catalases were found do not coincide.
-Differences in taxonomy are more pronounced than differences in the representation of glycoside hydrolase families.
+- Differences in taxonomy are more pronounced than differences in the representation of glycoside hydrolase families.